Magneto-optic Kerr effect

 In physics the magneto-optic Kerr effect (MOKE) or the surface magneto-optic Kerr effect (SMOKE) is one of the magneto-optic effects.
 It describes the changes to light reflected from a magnetized surface.
 It is used in materials science research in devices such as the Kerr microscope, to investigate the magnetization structure of materials.

-Several grains of NdFeB with magnetic domains made visible via contrast with a Kerr-microscope.
+Several grains of NdFeB with magnetic domains made visible via contrast with a Kerr microscope.

 Definition

-The magneto-optic Kerr effect manifest when light is reflected from a magnetized surface and may change both polarization and reflected intensity.
+The magneto-optic Kerr effect manifests when light is reflected from a magnetized surface and may change both polarization and reflected intensity.
 The magneto-optic Kerr effect is similar to the Faraday effect, which describes changes to light transmission through a magnetic material.
 In contrast, the magneto-optic Kerr effect describes changes to light reflected from a magnetic surface.
 Both effects result from the off-diagonal components of the dielectric tensor $\varepsilon$.
 These off-diagonal components give the magneto-optic material an anisotropic permittivity, meaning that its permittivity is different in different directions.
 The permittivity affects the speed of light in a material: